Open-WP-Club/disable-gutenberg-for-wp/README.md

 ## Usage

-1. After activation, go to **Tools > Disable Gutenberg** in your WordPress admin menu (or click Settings on the Plugins page)
+1. After activation, go to **Tools > Disable Gutenberg** in your WordPress admin menu

-2. You'll see post types organized into Built-in Post Types and Custom Post Types sections
+2. You'll see a list of all public post types on your site

-3. Use the Select All or Deselect All buttons for quick bulk selection

-4. Toggle individual switches for specific post types where you want to disable Gutenberg
+3. Toggle the switch for any post type where you want to disable Gutenberg

-5. Click Save Changes to apply your settings
+4. Click Save Changes

-6. The selected post types will now use the Classic Editor while others continue using Gutenberg
+5. The selected post types will now use the Classic Editor while others continue using Gutenberg

-7. To restore defaults, use the Reset to Defaults button at the bottom of the page

 ## How It Works